Xeysh/Random-Hentai-Manga/README.md

 # Random-Hentai-Manga
-An simple random hentai manga finder using nhentai.net Leave a star for more!
+An Random hentai manga finder using nhentai.net Leave a star for more!

 ## Tutorial ##